 Want to do well on social media?
 You’ll need to know more about your customers.
 Want to know more about your customers?
 You’ll need to do well on social media.
 It’s kind of a social media catch 22.
 But this catch gets you rewarded for your efforts.

 Social media analytics can provide a wealth of information for marketers.
 Facebook insights can tell you what time your audience is active, their ages, gender, and location.
-Then you can turn around and use that information to tweak your social media strategy for an even bigger impact with your audience.
+Then you can turn around and use that information to tweak your social media strategy for an even bigger impact on your audience.

 Build Trust With Your Audience and Increase Brand Exposure

 You can’t just set up social media accounts and expect them to generate new followers.
-Part of social media management for businesses involves a strong and engaged presence.
+Part of social media management for businesses involves a strong and engaging presence.
 You want users to know more than you just exist.
 They need to know that you’re a responsive business with engaging content to share with them.

 And when you’re responding to your followers they are more likely to share, retweet, or otherwise recommend your business.
 Social media sharing is the new word of mouth recommendation.
 It also amplifies your message and exposes you to a wider audience.